Home → Consumer Credit Home Page → Industry Information → Licensing → Debt Collector

 A person needs to be licensed as a debt collector in this State if the principal purpose of their business is the collection of any debts directly or indirectly owed or due or asserted to be owed or due another.
 A license is required if the debt collector is located in Maine or if the debt collector, wherever located, attempts to collect debts incurred between a Maine resident and a business located in Maine.
 In addition, a license is required if the debt collector engages in face-to-face solicitation of creditors in this State as clients, or if the debt was originally incurred in Maine.

 A bond must accompany each application.
 The terms of the bond must run concurrent with the period of time during which the license will be in effect.
 The size of the bond varies with the type of debt collection and the Gross Collections on behalf of Maine creditors each year.
-A new applicant undertaking direct collections must obtain a bond in the amount of $20,000.00; a new applicant who limits their activities to repossessions needs a $15,000.00 bond; and a letter writing company is required to obtain a $5,000.00 bond.
+A new applicant undertaking direct collections must obtain a bond in the amount of $20,000.00.
+A new applicant that limits their activities to repossessions or residential property preservation needs a $15,000.00 bond.
+A letter writing company must obtain a $5,000.00 bond.

 Upon renewal, licensees whose gross collections for the year average over $40,000.00 per month are required to procure a $50,000.00 bond; licensees whose gross collections are between $30,000.00 and $40,000.00 need a $45,000.00 bond; licensees whose gross collections are between $20,000.00 and $30,000.00 per month need a $35,000.00 bond; those whose gross collections average between $10,000.00 and $20,000.00 are required to obtain a $25,000.00 bond; while licensees whose gross collections are under $10,000.00 per month are required to obtain a bond in the amount of $15,000.00.
 A $15,000.00 bond is required for renewal as a repossession agent and a $5,000.00 bond is required to renew the license of a letter writing company which makes no direct collections.